For the greater good

 Broken into small groups, around 60 students conducted an intensive 12-week project that brought the process of market research to life, including hands-on work in stages like client briefing, research design, fieldwork (qual and quant), analysis, and presentation of results.
 This gave students invaluable work experience they can now take with them into their careers.

 In addition, the students worked side-by-side with seasoned industry mentors, who represented a cross-section of the business and market research community.
 Being a mentee has long been held up as a fantastic way to expand knowledge and skills, gain valuable advice from a more experienced person, and build professional networks.
 The program takes this one step further by offering future career opportunities through ‘speed-networking’ interview sessions with the local business community.

 We found that students loved this opportunity to give back to the local community.
 Some of their comments included:

 - ‘The fact that it was a real-world client with an important mission made the research project more than just an assignment.’

-- ‘I loved that the organisation was a charity with a good cause.’
+- ‘I loved that the organization was a charity with a good cause.’

-- ‘I really loved that it was a real-life organisation with real data.’
+- ‘I really loved that it was a real-life organization with real data.’